 Prerequisite: Algebra II.
 This project-based course will examine the fundamental Physics concepts through the lens of applied problems.
-We will examine how we can use Physics principles to solve real world problems such as how does Google maps calculate estimated time, how can we build a bridge to withstand a certain load, and how roller coasters are designed.
+We will examine how we can use Physics principles to solve real-world problems such as how does Google Maps calculate estimated time, how we can build a bridge to withstand a certain load, and how roller coasters are designed.
 Each chapter/fundamental concept (projectile motion, Newton's laws, energy, etc.) will have an associated real-world problem to solve.

-Physics: Principles of Engineering (Honors)
+Advanced Physics: Principles of Engineering (Dual enrollment)

-Prerequisite: Satisfactory completion of Precalculus.
-This honors-level, project-based course will examine several engineering disciplines including but not limited to Environmental, Civil, Structural, Mechanical, Electrical and Biomedical Engineering.
+Advanced Physics is a dual enrollment course in partnership with Paul Smith's College.
+This college-level, project-based course will examine several engineering disciplines including but not limited to Environmental, Civil, Structural, Mechanical, Electrical and Biomedical Engineering.
 In each discipline we will explore the fundamental principles that are required in each field.
 Students will understand how the disciplines differ and what type of problems each type of engineer solves.
-For each discipline this will culminate with a project-based question that you would experience in that specific field.
+For each discipline this will culminate with a project-based question that one would experience in that specific field.